Eddie Carmel: Medical condition

+By 1969, at age 33, arthritis had made walking difficult, and Carmel required two canes.
+He later used a wheelchair and eventually became bedridden.
+Before his death at age 36, he developed kyphoscoliosis, a combination of kyphosis and scoliosis, and had lost several inches of height.

 Career

 In 1958, Carmel sold mutual funds at an office near Times Square in Manhattan, New York City.

 Due to his condition, Carmel's primary work was in carnival sideshows, including appearances at Hubert's Dime Museum and Flea Circus on West 42nd Street in Times Square, Milt Levine's World of Mirth show, and in the 1960s in Ringling Bros. and Barnum & Bailey Circus (which billed him as being 9 feet and 5/8 of an inch tall, and 500 pounds).
 He also acted in a few films, such as the science fiction horror film The Brain That Wouldn't Die (1962) and 50,000 B.C.
 (Before Clothing) (1963).

 He formed and played with a rock and roll band, Frankenstein and the Brain Surgeons.
 Carmel also recorded two novelty 45 records, "The Happy Giant" and "The Good Monster," and the single "The Happy Monster's Song".

 For a time Carmel, with his best friend, Irwin Sherman, worked together as stand-up comedians in New York.
 He stopped working in 1969, as his physical condition and arthritis made movement difficult, and he required two canes when he walked, later a wheelchair, and ultimately he was unable to get out of bed.